Brass Tacks Directors

 Sam Philips

 Sam is a Chartered Civil Engineer and has spent 40 years in Consultancy.
 He has a longstanding interest in mission and has visited mission workers in Africa, India, Pakistan and Hong Kong as well as in Europe.
 He is a Board member and Trustee of the North West Zambia Development Trust which has developed the Zengamina hydro-electric scheme for Kalene Mission Hospital and its surrounding District and visits Zambia annually since 2005.
-Sam is a member and Home Group Leader of Scrabo Hall Church, Newtownards, N Ireland.
+Sam is a member and Home Group Leader of Scrabo Hall Church, Newtownards, Northern Ireland.

 David Thorp